 3. Holland Tulip – National Symbol

 The national symbol of the country is Holland Tulip.
-Originated in the mountains and around steppes of Kazakhstan.
+Originated in the mountains and around steppes of Kazak Land.

 Strangely hardly anyone is aware of that.
 I have discovered this fact only thanks to my pure curiosity.

-In the centre of Shymket there was huge Tulip Fountain and tulips lights everywhere.
+In the centre of Shymkent, there was a huge Tulip Fountain and tulips lights everywhere.
 It was bothering my mind.
-I have asked lady in my hotel.
+I have asked the lady in my hotel.
 And then many people who I met on my way.
 Nobody knew.
 They were all telling me they just like flowers!